Q: I’m not a native English speaker. I don’t have TOEFL/IELTS test scores now. Can I still apply for the program?

 Q: Does Renmin Business School offer academic merit scholarships?

 A: Yes.
-In fact, 50% of freshmen will be waived first-year tuition based on our Admission Committee’s evaluation of students’ overall performance in interviews and qualifications as demonstrated in their application materials.
+In fact, around 40% of freshmen will be waived first-year or half-year tuition based on our Admission Committee’s evaluation of students’ overall performance in interviews and qualifications as demonstrated in their application materials.
 And in the following three years, students can apply for merit scholarships based on their academic performance each year.
-Successful applicants will be granted full-year or half-year tuition waiver.
 Click here for more on Fees & Funding.

 Q: Does applying for scholarships affect my chances for admission?